ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ### 7.6 Data Architecture
 This section details the data architecture of MOSIP which includes Security, Multi-Language, High Availability, Auditability, and High Performance.
 It also details the data models and its naming standards.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-Data-Architecture) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-Data-Architecture) for more details.

 ## 8. ARCHITECTURALLY SIGNIFICANT COMPONENTS OF MOSIP
 ### 8.1 ID Object Definition
 ID definition describes the attributes a Country or entity intends to capture from an Individual, which will formulate the definition of ID for a Country.
 This section elaborates on the mechanism MOSIP adopts, in order to provide the flexibility for each Country to define its preferred ID definition and ID object definition schema.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-ID-Object-definition) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-ID-Object-definition) for more details.

 ### 8.2 Configurations
 MOSIP as a platform will have multiple applications running and each application will have a set of configurations.
 This section details:
 1. The key configuration files a system owner has to create before starting the platform – with a centralized Config Server.
 1. Launcher component which will read the configuration files, validate and launch the platform.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-configuration-&-launcher) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-configuration-&-launcher) for more details.

 ### 8.3 Registration Packet Structure
 This section illustrates the packet creation flow along with the encryption process, as part of Registration Client.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/Registration-Packet) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/Registration-Packet) for more details.

 ### 8.4 ABIS Middleware
 This section provides details on the ability of MOSIP to support a single or multi-ABIS solution, specifics on the Components & APIs of ABIS Middleware, Strategies for Biometric data management in ABIS and Strategies for de-duplication in case of multiple ABIS systems.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-ABIS-Middleware) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-ABIS-Middleware) for more details.
 ### 8.5 MOSIP Biometric Data Standards
 This section details out the specifications for Biometric data during data acquisition and verification.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-Biometric-Data-Specifications) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-Biometric-Data-Specifications) for more details.

 ### 8.6 Vendor Device Specifications
 This section illustrates the VDM technical specifications to be adhered by a vendor, who intends to adopt their devices to the MOSIP platform, so as to capture the biometric data and process the same.

-Please Refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-VDM-Specifications) for more details.
+Please refer [wiki](https://github.com/mosip/mosip/wiki/MOSIP-VDM-Specifications) for more details.